-- be present during core time unless given approval to be absent; and - take a lunch break during the lunch period.

-78.6 Credit/Debit Accumulation, Carryover and Settlement

-- (a) Flex credit is the time worked in excess of seven hours 21 minutes within the bandwidth.
+- be present during core time unless given approval to be absent; and - take a lunch break during the lunch period. - 75.6 Credit/Debit Accumulation, Carryover and Settlement - (a) Flex credit is the time worked in excess of seven hours 21 minutes within the bandwidth.
 A maximum of 10 hours flex credit may be accumulated in each pay fortnight unless otherwise approved by the delegate following a recommendation by the line manager.
 A maximum of 60 hours flex credit may be accrued. - (b) Flex debit is the time worked short of seven hours 21 minutes within the bandwidth.
-The maximum allowable flex debit at the completion of any pay fortnight is 10 hours.

-78.7 Discharging Credit Accrual

-- (a) If an officer applies to access their available leave credit and is refused, CSIRO will have three months to provide the opportunity for the leave to be taken.
+The maximum allowable flex debit at the completion of any pay fortnight is 10 hours. - 75.7 Discharging Credit Accrual - (a) If an officer applies to access their available flex credit and is refused, CSIRO will have three months to provide the opportunity for the credit to be taken.
 During this time the onus is on CSIRO to allow the leave to be taken. - (b) If at the end of the three month period, management has not allowed the leave to be taken, and the flex credit has not been discharged, the officer shall, upon application, be paid at single time for the period of leave.
-Alternatively they may elect to retain the flex credit.

-(c) CSIRO and the officer may elect by mutual agreement to have some or all of the accrued flex credit paid out at single time before the expiry of three months.

-78.8 Discharging Debit Accrual

-- (a) Debits in excess of 10 hours at the end of each pay fortnight must be covered by submission of a leave application. - (b) If an officer has a debit accrual on ceasing employment an equivalent deduction will be made from any payments due.
+Alternatively, they may elect to retain the flex credit. - (c) CSIRO and the officer may elect by mutual agreement to have some or all of the accrued flex credit paid out at single time before the expiry of three months. - 75.8 Discharging Debit Accrual - (a) Debits in excess of 10 hours at the end of each pay fortnight must be covered by submission of a leave application. - (b) If an officer has a debit accrual on ceasing employment an equivalent deduction will be made from any payments due in accordance with the requirements of the Fair Work Act 2009.

-78.9 Overtime
+75.9 Overtime